MicrosoftDocs/sql-docs/docs/integration-services/data-flow/odata-source.md

 # OData Source
 Use the OData Source component in an SSIS package to consume data from an Open Data Protocol (OData) service.
 The component supports the OData v3 and v4 protocols.

--   For OData V3 protocol, the component supports the ATOM and JSON data formats .
+-   For OData V3 protocol, the component supports the ATOM and JSON data formats.

--   For OData V4 protocol, the component supports the JSON data format .
+-   For OData V4 protocol, the component supports the JSON data format.

 The OData source includes support for the following data sources:
 -   Microsoft Dynamics AX Online and Microsoft Dynamics CRM Online